She never begs, she knows how to choose 'em

-- The Resident Evil films; In the first film, the camera is down low on Alice's body to view her legs.
-In the second film, in Jill Valentine's introduction, we get a very nice close up on her legs.
+- The Resident Evil Film Series; In the first film, the camera is down low on Alice's body to view her legs.
+In the second film, in Jill Valentine's introduction, we get a very nice close-up of her legs.
 In the fifth film, we have Ada.
 Leon couldn't even resist putting his hand on her leg.

 - In Scott Pilgrim vs. The World, we have Ramona in tights throughout most of the film and Envy when she performs on stage in the sexiest way possible.

 - Happens a lot in Lolita (1997) thanks to the title character's habit of propping her feet up on tables and car dashboards.
-Fifteen-year-old Dominique Swain has great legs, but given the subject matter the Male Gaze aspects are rather disturbing (perhaps deliberately so).
+Fifteen-year-old Dominique Swain has great legs, but given the subject matter, the Male Gaze aspects are rather disturbing.

 - A Rare Male Example can be found in Tim Curry in The Rocky Horror Picture Show.
 The corset and fishnets really showcase them.